What is the Stocks Massey bequest?

 Who is eligible to apply to this fund?

 The grant is available to individuals and organisations in the town for education, the advancement of science, learning music and other arts within the borough.

 There are also two Higher Education Student Support Scholarships available each year to assist young people of Burnley who have gone into further education in the borough, and who have achieved a place at a higher education institution.

 Normally the application period is open during May of each year.
 Applications are invited by Public Notice, and application forms can be requested from the Council (see below) or downloaded from this page at that time.

-2018 - applications to the Stocks Massey Bequest are now closed.
-Details of the application period for 2019 will be available here in late April 2019, and a public notice will be circulated in the local press.
+Applications to the Stocks Massey Bequest are currently closed.
+Details of the application period, and an application form, for 2019 will be available here in late April 2019, and a public notice will be circulated in the local press.

-A decision would normally be reached by July each year.
+A decision on applications submitted would normally be reached by July each year.

 For the scholarships, students must be nominated by their previous school or college, and have demonstrated academic achievement, contribution to school / college life and / or difficulty in financing their higher education.

 To obtain an application form during the application period please contact the Democracy Unit at Burnley Council on 01282 425011, email firstname.lastname@example.org or if you require further details please contact Sam Gorton on (01772) 532471